- Who we are?

 - Totton Primary Care Network

 An agreement is under development between Testvale Surgery and New Horizons Medical Partnership (Totton Health Centre and Forestgate Surgery) to allow sharing patient information for our social prescriber and clinical pharmacist which will be shared between the organisations.
+This will also make it easier for patients to be seen at any GP practice in Totton should it be necessary, for example, during extended hours periods.
+Data may also be shared to ensure effective call and recall programmes, for example for the coronavirus vaccination programme.

 Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.